therootdir/therootdir/README.md

 ## 🎵 pleasures
 - 👨🏾‍💻 privately developing peacemaker (sec) hacker tools
 - ☕ coffee, code, build, secure, hack, eat, create and repeat
-- 👨🏾‍🍳 i'm a chef for my "sudo queen" and kids, except some is dreams currently
+- 👨🏾‍🍳 i'm a chef for me, my 'sudo queen' and our kids, except some of it is a dream
 - 🎸 fun fact: i transform poetry into lyrics during my free ethical hours, too

 ---